-Details as available for needed and/or planned projects for the City of Remsen are included in Title III Region listing of Identified Mitigation Actions, Strategies, & Projects in Section G. Amended Action item was added August 10, 2020 to address flooding along 5th Street.
+Details as available for needed and/or planned projects for the City of Remsen are included in Title III Region listing of Identified Mitigation Actions, Strategies, & Projects in Section G.

 10. Struble

 The City of Struble lies near the northern-most border of Plymouth County, and occupies .016 square miles.
 Highway 75 is the closest man road that connects Struble to surrounding communities.
 Less than a mile east of the city, Highway 75 travels north and south.
 West Branch Floyd River also runs north/south, less than half a mile east of the city.